Headaches and Hair Loss: Causes, Symptoms, and Solutions

 Recognizing patterns helps you and your provider take targeted steps early.

-Common Myths About Head Pain and Hair Loss
+Common Myths About Head Pain and Hair Shedding

 Misinformation can lead to unnecessary worry.
 Here are a few common myths: